 What could have been a quick half-day trip was made infinitely better by Kearvaig.
 We got some wild swimming, an unbelievable home for the night, a beautiful beach, sea stacks, deer and puffins as an extra.
 If your timetable allows it, we would highly recommend a night in Kearvaig to complement your Cape Wrath visit.

 So there you go!
-Now you know how to get to Cape Wrath and what you’ll find there.
+Now you know how to visit Cape Wrath and what you’ll find there.
 Did we miss anything?
 Have you found another way to get to this special spot?
 Leave a Comment below to let us know, or get in touch with our Contact page.
 And if you’re returning to the North Coast 500 afterwards, check out our North Coast 500 Alternative Route Our Guide to Durness or Things to see Around Scourie to find out which other amazing sights you can see along the way.

 Cape Wrath Budget Breakdown: